sayanth-t-m/skin-cancer-detection/README.md

 ## Optional: Deployment

 To deploy the trained model as a web app using Flask or FastAPI, refer to tutorials on deploying TensorFlow models with these frameworks.

+---

+This version is adjusted to handle multi-class classification using categorical crossentropy.